gooddata/gooddata-python-sdk/CONTRIBUTING.md

 `docker-compose.yaml` in root of the repository is here to help.
 It starts:
 - GD.CN AIO in selected version
 - postgres with gooddata-fdw extension
-- service which setups GD.CN AIO demo project including PDM, LDM, metrics and insights
+- service which setups GD.CN AIO demo project including PDM, LDM, metrics and visualizations

 When a vcrpy supported test needs to be updated:
 - start GD.CN using above `docker-compose.yaml`